Roseiflexus castenholzii

 Roseiflexus castenholzii is a heterotrophic, thermophilic, filamentous anoxygenetic phototroph (FAP) bacterium.
 This species is in one of two genera of FAPs that lack chlorosomes.
 R. castenholzii was first isolated from red-colored bacterial mats located Nakabusa hot springs in Japan.
 Because this organism is a phototroph, it utilizes photosynthesis to fix carbon dioxide and build biomolecules.
 R. castenholzii has three photosynthetic complexes: light-harvesting only, reaction center only, and light-harvesting with reaction center.

 Morphology

-This bacterium has a cell diameter is of 0.8–1.0 micrometers but does not have a definite length because of its multicelluar filamentous structure.
+This bacterium has a cell diameter is of 0.8–1.0 micrometers but does not have a definite length because of its multicellular filamentous structure.
 The bacterium is red to reddish-brown forms distinct red bacterial mats in the natural environment.
 R. castenholzii lacks internal vesicles, internal membranes, and complex structures.
 This species has gliding motility.

 Phylogeny

 The five currently known genera of FAP organisms are Chloroflexus, Choronema, Oscillochloris, Roseiflexus, and Heliothrix.
 Of these five, only two do not contain chlorosomes: Roseiflexus and Heliothrix.
 Roseiflexus and Heliothrix are both red due to only having Bchl a as a photosynthetic pigment.
 In most other aspects, both phenotypically and genetically, the genera Roseiflexus and Heliothrix are different from each other.
 Little is known about the taxonomy of the Roseiflexus genus due to it only containing one known species: Roseiflexus casternholzii.